CJON-DT: Overnight programming

-NTV's overnight schedule (between 1:00 a.m. and 6:00 a.m.) generally consists of The Late Show with Stephen Colbert or Saturday Night Live followed by reruns and overflow programming unable to be accommodated in prime time.
+NTV's overnight schedule (between 1 and 6 a.m.) generally consists of The Late Show with Stephen Colbert or Saturday Night Live followed by reruns and overflow programming unable to be accommodated in prime time.
 The overnight block then concludes with Scenes of Newfoundland, a full half-hour or hour dedicated to scenes of the province with traditional music from local artists playing in the background.

 On Saturdays, the channel shows a two-hour block of freeform programming under the banner of Captain Atlantis Late Night.
 This block usually consists of speeches and interviews involving Stirling or longtime Newfoundland Premier Joey Smallwood, but has also included content such as American patriotic montages, recut Elvis Presley television specials, holiday movies and specials, and miscellanea.
 As of 2021, Captain Atlantis (named after an ancient alien astronaut character Stirling created) airs in the early Saturday graveyard slot, and on Saturday mornings.

 News operation

 CJON presently broadcasts 16 hours of locally produced newscasts each week (with three hours each weekday and one hour on Sundays); the station does not broadcast any news programs on Saturdays.

-It has frequently been promoted as "the award-winning NTV Evening Newshour", in reference to a RTNDA Canada "Best Newscast – Medium Market" award from 1998 (for a newscast aired in 1997), and several other awards for individual reports received since (overall, CBNT has won more RTNDA and AJA awards over the same period, and is the most recent area station to have won an RTNDA Best Newscast award, winning in 2009.
+It has frequently been promoted as "the award-winning NTV Evening Newshour", in reference to a RTNDA Canada "Best Newscast – Medium Market" award from 1998 (for a newscast aired in 1997), and several other awards for individual reports received since.
+Overall, CBNT has won more RTNDA and AJA awards over the same period, and is the most recent area station to have won an RTNDA Best Newscast award, winning in 2009.

-Repackaged versions of the Newshour air at midnight and at 6:00 a.m. the following day.
+Repackaged versions of the Newshour air at midnight and at 6 a.m. the following day.
 NTV Newsday, a live newscast that airs weekdays at noon, frequently also relies on content from the previous night's Newshour.
 NTV's newscasts are also seen on at least one television station in the United States—WZRA-CD (channel 48), an ethnic station in Tampa, Florida, has regularly carried NTV's newscasts as well as select CTV programming.
 In fact, NTV's website promotes the fact that NTV advertisers can reach Tampa viewers through WZRA, although the station's signal is only received well in northwestern parts of Tampa (WZRA is licensed to Oldsmar, Florida, a northwestern suburb of Tampa).

 Technical information

 Subchannels

-In a rarity for a Canadian television station, CJON's digital signal is multiplexed:
+In a rarity for a Canadian television station, CJON's signal is multiplexed:

 Analog-to-digital conversion

 In May 2011, CJON announced plans to broadcast in digital and in high definition.
 The analog transmitter serving the St. John's viewing area was shut off on the morning of July 11, 2011, in order to facilitate installation of the new digital HD transmitter.
 CJON began transmitting its digital signal on August 3, 2011, broadcasting on UHF channel 21.
-CJON has opted to use channel 21, its actual digital channel, as its PSIP, instead of channel 6, its former analog channel.
+CJON has opted to use channel 21, its actual digital channel, as its virtual channel, instead of channel 6, its former analog channel.